-1.3.5.4 Secondary Machine Operator
+1.3.5.3.2 Secondary Machine Operator

+Secondary Machine Operators are not named in the Device Certificate with which they are associated.
 Secondary Machine Operators may be designated in relation to a given Device Certificate by the Primary Machine Operator of such Device Certificate by inclusion in the Secondary Machine Operators List included in the Subscribing Organization Authorization Agreement submitted to the CA as a part of the Registration process for the relevant Device Certificate.
 Verification of identity or affiliation of Secondary Machine Operators is not required during the Registration process.